 - 70 percent of what they say and write.

 - 90 percent of what they DO.

 Experiential Marketing is all about “doing.”
 It’s about engaging with a brand.
-Successful Experiential Marketing campaigns encourage people to interact with the brand by doing something fun, active and thought-provoking.
+Successful experiential marketing campaigns encourage people to interact with the brand by doing something fun, active and emotion-invoking.

-The desired result on the part of the brand?
+The desired result of experiential marketing Campaigns?
 Connection.